cross-cultural-data-literacy/2021-our-participants/README.md

 - The images worked for a brief moment and then google said no(403).
 Possible solution [here](https://stackoverflow.com/questions/60129114/how-to-fix-403-error-while-displaying-images-from-google-drive).
 - We could move the loading of data to the template logic using the async await block.
 Latest version of Svelte also supports a <then> block.
 Tried this but the component seems to render before the data is loaded so I reverted to the previous solution.
 - Preload images using [this](https://sharp.pixelplumbing.com/) and stores icons and full sizes.
 Store those in the GH repo.
 Was a hassle but it works quite well now.
+- Fixed the two photo questions so all content is now complete as far as the treemap goes